SU-SWS/stanford_person/README.txt

-Stanford Person
+Stanford Person Views from English
 ==================

-This module provides the Stanford Person content type and associated views.
+This module provides the Stanford Person views from the English Website.